-There were houses lined up next to the tracks.
-Even though it was not really a residential area, the houses seemed to have been built there.
-In layman's terms, it looked like they were illegally occupying the land owned by the railroad company.
+Houses were built next to the tracks.
+They looked like houses, even though the area was not really meant to be residential.
+In layman's terms, it was as if they were illegally occupying the property owned by the railroad company.
 In any city, there are often poor people living on the banks of rivers or beside railroad tracks.
-This seemed to be one such place.
+This place seems to be one of them.

-There was no fence in front of the houses built beside the railroad tracks.
-The railroad tracks were right there.
-With many young children playing between the houses and the tracks, I wondered if they could know if a train was coming or not, and if it was safe to go out on the tracks now.
+There are no fences in front of the houses built beside the railroad tracks.
+As soon as you open the front door, you are immediately on the railroad tracks.
+Despite the danger, many young children play between the house and the railroad tracks.
+I wonder if the children can judge whether a train is coming or not, and whether it is safe for them to go out on the railroad tracks.
 Probably not.
-I feel sorry for the driver who runs the train while such defenseless children are playing around.
+I can't help but feel pity for the driver who has to run the train while such defenseless children are playing around.
+When I think of the sound of the train whistle and brakes, the feelings of both the defenseless children and the driver weigh heavily on my mind.

 No